How fintech startup Amount manages data security across cloud collaboration platforms with Nightfall: Watch the story now.

 2. What’s needed to make Slack HIPAA compliant?

 Slack’s HIPAA-Compliant Collaboration with Slack document outlines the general process that’s required to make Slack HIPAA compliant.
 First, HIPAA regulated entities that wish to use Slack must contact the company.
 Slack will then send the Slack Requirements for HIPAA Entities guide which must be reviewed and agreed to.
 Finally, HIPAA entities using Slack must sign and execute a business associate agreement (BAA) with Slack.
 Slack also notes that it might be necessary to enter a BAA with some third-party application providers, like Nightfall or other services in the Slack App Directory.
-If you choose to work with other service providers, you should speak with them directly to confirm whether or not you’ll need a BAA.
+If you choose to work with other service providers, you should speak with them directly to confirm whether you’ll need a BAA.
 The Slack requirements guide, as well as Slack’s BAA, will provide the most comprehensive details on the exact configuration and controls you’ll need in place within Slack.
-However, the documentation Slack has made publically available broadly illustrates how Slack is intended to be used within a healthcare environment.
+However, the documentation Slack has made publicly available broadly illustrates how Slack is intended to be used within a healthcare environment.

 3. How is Slack intended to be used in a HIPAA compliant environment?

-In a blog post published in July, Slack describes three hypothetical use cases involving a HIPAA compliant Slack Enterprise Grid implementation.
+In a blog post published in July of 2019, Slack describes three hypothetical use cases involving a HIPAA compliant Slack Enterprise Grid implementation.
 These indicate that Slack is only intended to be used between the staff of practitioners and providers.
 Indeed, both the help center and the Slack document we’ve referenced indicate that: “Slack may not be used to communicate with patients, plan members, or their families or employers.”

 Another consideration is that, as of the date of this post, Slack says sharing PHI using features other than messaging and file uploads will put you at risk of violating HIPAA.
 Furthermore, any channels where PHI is shared must be set as private.
 Slack’s documentation further specifies other important limitations.
 For example, there are restrictions on email forwarding Slack messages containing PHI.